 - D.M.A.
 (Instrumental Conducting), University of Oklahoma

-Dr. Fletcher, Professor of Music, joined the Oklahoma Christian faculty in 1987.
-He conducts the Symphonic Band and Music Theater productions, and teaches instrumental conducting, theory, ear training, and orchestration courses.
-Dr. Fletcher is an active trombonist in the Oklahoma City area, and he leads annual performance tours with the Symphonic Band.
-He and his wife Cynthia have sponsored several of OC's overseas study programs.
+Dr. Fletcher, Professor of Music and Associate Dean for the College of Liberal Arts, joined the Oklahoma Christian faculty in 1987.
+He conducts Music Theater productions, and teaches instrumental conducting, theory, ear training, and orchestration courses.
+Dr. Fletcher is also an active trombonist in the Oklahoma City area.
+He and his wife Cynthia have sponsored several of OC's study abroad programs.
 Additionally, he has taught as a guest music lecturer at International University in Vienna, Austria, and at the University of Southern China in Hengyang, China.
 Dr. Fletcher served as chair of the Department of Music for several years, was awarded the Gaylord Chair of Distinguished Teaching in 2010, and is a past-president of Oklahoma Christian's Faculty Association.

 Instructor of Music